LironL99/portfolio/4-bit-ALU/README.md

 Overall, this ALU module is a versatile building block for both educational and practical applications in digital design.

- **Control Signals**:
+### Control Signals
 The ALU operation is controlled using a 4-bit control signal, allowing for easy selection of operations.

- **Testbench**:
+### Testbench
 A comprehensive testbench has been developed to validate the functionality of the ALU, covering normal cases and edge cases.
 The testbench provides detailed output for each operation, aiding in debugging and verification.

 ## Implementation
 - Written in Verilog, the ALU and testbench are structured to facilitate easy modification and testing.
 - The project demonstrates fundamental digital design principles and Verilog coding practices.

 ## Usage
 To simulate the ALU, run the `alu_tb.v` testbench in ModelSim.
+Ensure that the simulation environment is properly set up and the necessary libraries are loaded.

 ## Control Signal Table
 | Control Signal (ctrl) | Operation          | Description                                   |